Law School AI Policies: What You Can (and Can't) Use AI For

 What you can do

-- ✓Use AI to understand what diversity statements typically cover
+- ✓Use AI to understand what perspective statements typically cover

 - ✓Ask AI for feedback on whether your draft addresses the prompt clearly